 - You will receive an email with a secured PIN to log in.

 - Enter the secured PIN and go to “continue.”

 Private quarantine plans

 First, download and register in the iCent app.
 You must declare your arrival and plan to quarantine at your private residence.

-International graduate students and postdoctoral fellows with homes or pre-arranged rental accommodation, may plan to quarantine in those accommodations following the completion of the federally mandated airport quarantine.
+International graduate students and postdoctoral fellows with homes or pre-arranged rental accommodation may plan to quarantine in those accommodations.
 These students and postdoctoral fellows will be expected to follow quarantine regulations in their accommodations.